SmartGridready/SmartGridready.github.io/docs/_sources/content/glossary.rst.txt

     Functional Profiles
         Plural form of :term:`Functional Profile`

+    Intermediary
+        The :term:`Intermediary` is a microservice that exposes a REST API that allows seamless communication with SmartGridready compliant :term:`Product`.
+It can be deployed as a Docker container and is the ideal SmartGridready solution where no :term:`CommHandler` library is available.

     PVA
         A system of interconnected solar panels that generate electricity from sunlight.

     Product
         A Product is a device serves the :term:`Communicator`.
 It exposes its functionalities through a proprietary interface.
 The SmartGridready :term:`CommHandler` allows the :term:`Communicator` to communicate with the Product through a generic interface, independent of the Product's proprietary implementation.

+    Products
+        Plural form of :term:`Product`

     SGCP
         Smart Grid Connection Point.
 A exposing an :term:`SGCP` allows load management by a power grid operator.

+    Smart Meter
+        A smart meter is an advanced electric energy meter that automatically records energy consumption and communicates the data to the utility provider in real-time or at scheduled intervals.
+        Unlike traditional meters, smart meters enable remote readings, dynamic pricing, and better energy management, helping both consumers and providers optimize energy use.